samt07/perltopython/README.md

        pip install -qr requirements.txt
    4. Run the following command
       ```bash
-       ipython question-answer-dataset.py
+       python "Perl to Python.py"

 ## File Structure
-- `question-answer-dataset.ipynb`: Jupyter notebook to run in locally installed jupyter lab.
+- `Perl to Python.ipynb`: Jupyter notebook to run in locally installed jupyter lab.
-- `question-answer-dataset_colab.ipynb`: Jupyter notebook to run in Google Colab.
+- `Perl to Python_colab.ipynb`: Jupyter notebook to run in Google Colab.
--  `question-answer-dataset.py`: To run as a standalone python script locally
+-  `Perl to Python.py`: To run as a standalone python script locally
 - `.env`: Environment file for storing the API Keys (not included in the repository).
 - `requirements.txt`: Contains the required dependencies.
+- Some sample Perl script files.